mdawaffe/Congregate/README.md

    accessible (no auth restrictions) at a URL of your choice (likely `https://wherever-your-congregate-site-is-hosted/receive.php`).
    You can test your URL by doing a normal GET request.
-A `405` response means it's set up correctly.
-Any other error code means something is wrong.
+A `405` response means it's set up *correctly*.
+Any other status code means something is wrong.
 4. Go to your Foursquare Developer Project at https://foursquare.com/developers/home